-Statistically, more than four in 10 marriages fail, to be precise, 42% of marriages end in divorce, and 34% of married couples divorce before their 20th wedding anniversary.
-This implies that many couples who were previously in harmonious relationships ended up getting divorced within 20 years of their nuptials.
+Statistically, over four in 10 marriages fail 42% of marriages end in divorce and 34% of married couples divorce before their 20th wedding anniversary.
+This implies that many couples were previously in harmonious relationships ended up getting divorced within 20 years of their nuptials.

-Marriage counselors have proposed the nine most common reasons for divorce in couples.
+The nine most common reasons for divorce in couples

-Financial problems are often the cause of 18% of divorces.
-Of course after 20 years of marriage one expects gifts like this and much more from http://www.javda.com/, but it’s not always so.
-Issues can stem up if a husband and wife have different value bases, in terms of spending money and saving for future prospects.
+Financial problems cause 18% of divorces.
+After 20 years of marriage, one expects gifts like this and much more from javda.com, but it’s not always so.
+Issues can step up if a husband and wife have different value bases, to spend money and saving for future prospects.

 Another major cause of divorce, aside from destroying the trust built up, it can lead to difficulties in establishing honesty in a relationship.